 Water lilies produce flowers through the warmer months and will produce better when provided with a good position, ample sunlight and nutrition.
-They need at least six hours of direct sunlight a day to grow healthily and promote blooms.
-A deep planting depth of 40-60 cm in calm, still water is preferred.
+They need at least six hours of direct sunlight a day to grow well and produce blooms.
+A planting depth of 40-60 cm in calm, still water is preferred.
 Do not place under a waterfall or water feature when constant splashing will damage the leaves and petals.
-Water lilies are heavy feeders, particularly during their period of active growth and flowering so use a water plant tablet fertiliser which will provide slow release nutrients without promoting algal growth.
+Water lilies are heavy feeders, particularly during active growth and flowering.Use a water plant tablet fertiliser, which will provide slow release nutrients without promoting algal growth.

 Pot, Bowl or Pond?

-Most gardeners prefer to keep the lilies in pot, submerged into a pond or water bowl.
+Most gardeners prefer to keep the lilies in a pot, submerged into a pond or water bowl.
 This allows for easy access should the plant need to be pruned, fertilised or transplanted.
-When you first purchase your water lily it may be a bare-rooted crown or already in a pot.
-If bare-rooted you will need to pot it up and in either case it will need to be re-potted in subsequent years as the crown and roots grow.
-This is best done in late winter July/August when the plant is not in active growth.
+When you first purchase your water lily it may be either a bare-rooted crown or already in a pot.
+If bare-rooted, you will need to pot it up.
+Water lilies need to be re-potted every few years as the crown and roots grow.
+This is best done in July/August when the plant is not in active growth.

 Potting Up Water Lilies

-Finally, place some stones on tops of the sand to anchor the mix in and prevent it floating away.
+Finally, place some stones on top of the soil to anchor the mix in and prevent it floating away.
 Water the plant thoroughly so that the soil is saturated and settled.
 Slowly lower the pot into the water so that air can escape slowly without pushing the soil out with it.
 Place the pot at a depth of 40-60cm.
-If the water is too deep the plant can be elevated by placing a couple of bricks beneath it.
+If the water is too deep, the plant can be elevated with a couple of bricks underneath it.

 Water Lily Care and Fertilising

 Continue to care for your water lily through the flowering season by pushing a fertiliser tablet into the soil of the pot once a month.
 This will encourage flowering.
 Prune off any dead growth to prevent rot.
-If mosquitoes become a problem in the water, it can be practical to add some native fish to keep the larvae levels under control.
+If mosquitoes become a problem in the water, add some native fish to keep the larvae levels under control.

 Please note that this is intended as general information only.
 Please ask one of our qualified horticulturists for more specific advice for your situation.